What’s the aim of your biotech company?

 This is where social media marketing can really help you.

-So here are the 4 social media marketing hacks your biotech startup can, and should, be using:
+So, here are the best social media marketing hacks for biotech companies that you should be using:

 As you’re probably aware, biotech is a precarious industry for startups.